 Every student at TASIS has a faculty Advisor to provide guidance and support.
 Working with students both individually and in small groups, the Advisor serves as the student's counselor, disciplinarian, friend, role model, and listener.
 Advisor groups meet regularly and dine together at biweeky family-style dinners.
 The Advisor, with the close cooperation of the other members of the School's administration and faculty, pulls together information about all aspects of a student's life at school.

 A TASIS Proctor provides an essential link between students and faculty within the dorms, strives to welcome new members of the student body, and works to ensure the well-being of students in our school community.
 Proctors are members of the upper classes in good standing who have applied and been accepted for a leadership role within the school; they are primarily drawn from the senior class—although outstanding juniors are also encouraged to apply.
-Please see our Proctor Information page to learn more about the program or to apply for a Proctor position.

 Students participate in the running of the school through the Student Council.
 The Student Council is made up of class representatives and officers elected by the student body as a whole.
 They act as a student voice for ways to improve the school by working with administrators to discuss issues that affect student life.
 The Student Council makes formal proposals to the administration regarding school policies and fields concerns from students about academic, dorm, discipline, and social issues.